 Inspiring you is what I’m all about.
 I hope this has maybe given you an eye for actually looking out for drawers that are still useful, but may be in a curbside desk or dresser that is busted beyond repair.
 You can always salvage legs, knobs, drawers to recreate into new.

-You can find this and more available for you home in my online shop.
-(SOLD)
+Meanwhile, you can find this and more available for you home in my online shop.

 Up next, this vintage serpentine dresser is about to bet a much needed face-lift.
 See the new look HERE.